State Faults: History

 The band formed in 2010, under the name Brother Bear, releasing their debut EP, Head In the Clouds the next year.
 However changed their name soon after due to the large number of bands who were also operating under that name.
 On 8 May 2012, they released their debut album Desolate Peaks through Tiny Engine Records.
 On 12 November 2013, they released their sophomore album Resonate/Desperate through No Sleep Records.

-In 2015, Kelley departed from the band, at the same time as Chris Hansen from No Sleep Records was pushing the band to put out a new record.
+In 2015, Kelley departed from the band, while Chris Hansen from No Sleep Records was pushing the band to put out a new record.
 This led to the three remaining members deciding to officially break-up and work on a separate musical project, which would turn out to be noise rock band Slow Bloom.

-In 2019, Andrew, Weldon and Wallace reformed State Faults, due to increased interest by fans and began recording material.
+In 2019, Andrew, Weldon and Wallace reformed State Faults due to increased interest by fans and began recording material.
 Their first performance after reforming was at Santa Rosa's Chop Shop on 18 February, with support from Outlier, Sloth & Turtle and Pushing It.
 Their third album Clairvoyant was released on 21 June 2019.
 In December 2019, Brooklyn Vegan placed Resonate/Desperate at number 95 on their top 100 punk rock and emo albums of the 2010s.
 In addition to this, Chris Luedtke of Metal Injection included the album as an "Honourable Mention" in his list of the greatest albums of 2019.